Kotlin/KEEP/proposals/infinite-loop.md

   }
 }
 ```
-After this changing, `foo` will have `Nothing` type instead of `Unit`.
-Also, it will cause the compiler error `'Nothing' return type needs to be specified explicitly`.
+After this change, `foo` would have `Nothing` type instead of `Unit`.
+Also, it would cause the compiler error `'Nothing' return type needs to be specified explicitly`.
+So the loops with a condition should be left statements.

 ### Functions with expression body

- `return` is also frequently used to exit from an infinite loop, but `return`s are not allowed for functions with expression body in Kotlin, e.g.
+ `return` is frequently used to exit from an infinite loop as well, but `return`s are not allowed for functions with expression body in Kotlin, e.g.

 ```kotlin
 fun test() = while (true) {